jordanlavenant/TD-qualitedev-quarkus/README.md

 Allow management of order life-cycle.

-Order is a set of AggregateRoot OrderItem.
+**Order** is a set of AggregateRoot **OrderItem**.

-OrderItem is composed of :
+**OrderItem** is composed of :
-- Item : the item that is in order
+- `Item` : the item that is in order
-- Quantity : the quantity of the item in order
+- `Quantity` : the quantity of the item in order

-Orders can have following states :
+**Order** can have following states :
-- Pending : the order is created but not confirmed yet.
+- `Pending` : the order is created but not confirmed yet.
-- Confirmed : the order is confirmed.
-All necessary informations have been given and confirmed (ex: customer's informations collected and payment done)
-- Processing : the order is being prepared, items collected, packages, etc.
+- `Processing` : the order is being prepared, items collected, packages, etc.
-- Shipped : the order has been shipped and is heading to customer.
+- `Shipped` : the order has been shipped and is heading to customer.
-- Delivered : the order has been delivered to customer.
+- `Delivered` : the order has been delivered to customer.
-- Cancelled : the order has been cancelled.
+- `Cancelled` : the order has been cancelled.
-- Returned : the order has been returned by customer.
+- `Returned` : the order has been returned by customer.
-- Completed : the order has been completed.
+- `Completed` : the order has been completed.
 This is the nominal final state of an order.
-- Failed : the order has failed.
+- `Failed` : the order has failed.
 This is the final state of an order.

-Service can receive following commands :
+**OrderService** can handle following commands :
-- CreateOrder : create the order.
+- `CreateOrder` : create the order.

-Orders can receive following commands :
+**Order** can handle following commands :
-- Start : start processing the order.
+- `Start` : start processing the order.
-- Ship : ship the order.
+- `Ship` : ship the order.
+- `ConfirmProcessing` : finish processing the order.
-- ConfirmDelivery : confirm the delivery of the order.
+- `ConfirmDelivery` : confirm the delivery of the order.
-- Cancel : cancel the order.
+- `Cancel` : cancel the order.
-- ConfirmReturn : confirm the return of the order.
+- `ConfirmReturn` : confirm the return of the order.
-- Complete : complete the order.
+- `Complete` : complete the order.
-- ConfirmFailure : confirm the failure of the order.
+- `RaiseFailure` : confirm the failure of the order.

-Orders can have following events :
+**Order** can have following events :
-- Confirmed : the order has been confirmed.
+- `Confirmed` : the order has been confirmed.
+- `Started` : the order has been started and is being processed.
-- Processed : the order has been processed.
+- `Processed` : the order has been processed.
-- Shipped : the order has been shipped.
+- `Shipped` : the order has been shipped.
-- Delivered : the order has been delivered.
+- `Delivered` : the order has been delivered.
-- Cancelled : the order has been cancelled.
+- `Cancelled` : the order has been cancelled.
-- Returned : the order has been returned.
+- `Returned` : the order has been returned.
-- Completed : the order has been completed.
+- `Completed` : the order has been completed.
-- Failed : the order has failed.
+- `Failed` : the order has failed.

 Basic rules :
-- Orders is created from a cart.
+- **Order** is created from a cart.
-- Orders can be cancelled until they are shipped.
+- **Order** can be cancelled until they are shipped.
+- **Order** can be returned while delivered until they are completed, failed or returned.
-- Orders can be returned until they are completed.
+- **Order** can be failed until they are completed.

 ### Stock management